-It is imperative that we begin now to grow our market share of recruits from Wisconsin and Minnesota and also grow our market size by expanding beyond our region.
-With controlled enrollment growth, we can remain financially healthy, continue to provide exemplary learning experiences, and invest in new opportunities as they arise.
+It is imperative that we begin now to grow our market share of recruits from Wisconsin and Minnesota, and also grow our market size by expanding beyond our region.
+With controlled enrollment growth, we can remain financially healthy, continue to provide exemplary learning experiences and invest in new opportunities as they arise.

 To attract more students from across the nation, we must identify targeted, select ways to become more nationally distinctive, while also preserving our foundational commitment to an exemplary education.

-We have an opportunity to develop programs and learning experiences that will meet emerging needs in our State and nation, and prepare students for future careers.
-As we build recognition for select UW-Eau Claire programs, students will also discover the full range of academic and co-curricular programs we offer.
+We already have individual programs, learning experiences and exceptional faculty that have laid the foundation for national distinction.
+We will continue to encourage programs that enhance our reputation for excellence.
+At the same time, we have an opportunity to develop programs and learning experiences that will meet emerging needs in our state and nation, and prepare students for future careers.
+As we build recognition for select UW-Eau Claire programs, students will also discover the full range of academic and cocurricular programs we offer.
 We will build on our strengths, leverage our unique, national partnerships, and tap into our innovative spirit to identify, strengthen and create the signature experiences that will enhance our reputation and get us noticed.